sunaku/enthium/README.md

 * Vertical same-finger bigrams such as UE (0.08%), OA (0.05%), and NF (0.04%)
   can be _raked down_, mitigating their impact on typing flow and performance.
+  Similarly, horizontal ones can be _slid over_ based on dexterity and comfort.

 * Apostrophe is on a different finger from vowels to avoid same-finger bigrams when typing contractions in English: You'd, I'd, He'd, They'd, Quo's, Via's.